 Information gathered from simulations can be analyzed for, for example,

-- establishing the integrity of a simulation model (validation), and
+- establishing the integrity of a simulation model (validation)

-The planning of a UQ study involves 3 components:
+The planning of a UQ study involves three components:

 1. Develop a UQ Process

-- define clearly and in detail the model to be studied (e.g., inputs, outputs, model characteristics, software version, physics assumption)
+- Define clearly and in detail the model to be studied (e.g., inputs, outputs, model characteristics, software version, physics assumption)

 2. Compile relevant UQ methods and tools such as those for

-- dimension reduction (to reduce number of parameters)
+- Dimension reduction (to reduce the number of model parameters)